Which place is cheaper, New York City or Cincinnati?

 The spring attracts plenty of travelers to both Cincinnati and New York City.
 Furthermore, many visitors come to New York City in the spring for the activities around the city and the natural beauty.

 In April, Cincinnati is generally a little warmer than New York City.
-Temperatures in Cincinnati average around 56°F (14°C), and New York City stays around 52°F (11°C).
+Daily temperatures in Cincinnati average around 56°F (14°C), and New York City fluctuates around 52°F (11°C).

 In April, Cincinnati usually receives less rain than New York City.
-At this time of the year, Cincinnati gets 3.5 inches (89 mm) of rain, while New York City receives 3.8 inches (98 mm) of rain.
+Cincinnati gets 3.5 inches (89 mm) of rain, while New York City receives 3.8 inches (98 mm) of rain each month for the spring.

 |Cincinnati||New York City|